Phantom IQ Framework

 Edelman-LinkedIn's 2025 B2B Thought Leadership Impact Study found that 89% of decision-makers say thought leadership enhances their perceptions of an organization.[1]
 Without a system, this opportunity is left to chance.

-Forrester 2025 data shows B2B buyers consume an average of 11.4 pieces of content before making a purchase decision.[3]
-Systems produce the volume.
+B2B buyers typically consume a substantial body of content across multiple touchpoints before making a purchase decision.
+Systems produce that volume consistently.
 Individual effort does not.

 17% of the Buyer Journey Is With Vendors

-Gartner 2024 research found buyers spend only 17% of their purchase journey in direct interaction with vendors.[4]
-The other 83% is spent consuming content — which means your ETL System is doing sales work you never see.
+Gartner research found buyers spend only about 17% of their purchase journey meeting with potential suppliers.[3]
+Much of the rest is self-directed research and content consumption — which means a well-built ETL System can do authority-building work long before any direct conversation.

 95% of Buyers Are Not In-Market Right Now